Home / Cobweb Spiders / Widow (Latrodectus)

 They have an irregular, messy, sticky, tangled web and remain hanging in an upside-down posture in a bid to capture their prey.
 Their eyesight is poor, and they mostly rely on vibrations that they would sense through their webs.

-The females have large venom glands, and their bite could cause harm to humans, but no fatalities have been recorded to date.
+Yes, Widow spiders are venomous.
+Their venom can be strong and affect humans if bitten.
 Of all the species belonging to this genus, the black widow is the most dangerous since their venom has a substance named latrotoxin, which can cause severe symptoms.

 Quick Facts